 I uploaded Kinkakuji YouTube.
-Please take look at that.
+Please take a look at that.

 Kinkaku is a shariden, a Buddhist hall containing relics of Buddha.The pavilion is a temple that is formally named Rokuon-ji.
 Temple, but commonly called Kinkaku-ji Temple, or Temple of the Golden Pvilion.Rokuon-ji is a Zen Buddhist temple, in the Shokokuji School of the Rinzai sect.